skyjur/rxjs-changefeeds/README.md

 Notes:

-To minimize re-sorting output only fires events when sort is effected: when new value arrives in input, first it's compared against current siblings, if equality `left <= value <= right` is maintained, then event is not fired in outer observable.
+Output only fires events when sort is effected: when new value arrives in input, first it's compared against it's siblings, if equality `left <= value <= right` is maintained, then re-sorting does not happen.

 Example: